SergeoLacruz/inventree-supplier-sync/README.md

 ### Proxies
-In case you need to authorise a proxy server between your Inventree server and the internet put the required sting here for example proxies={ 'https' : 'http://user:password@ipaddress:port' }
+In case you need to authorise a proxy server between your Inventree server and the internet put the required sting here for example something like { 'https' : 'https://user:password@ipaddress:port' }
+Please refer to the code for details.

 ### The actual component
 This is the primary key of the next component to be synchronized.
 It is a persistent storage